shanshs/Team-Pigeon/docs/status.md

   Moreover, we are planning to make our map more complex.
 We may add a wider tunnel for the final project, or add more obstacles to the map.

 ## Resources Used
-Python Malmo libraries and documentation: https://github.com/microsoft/malmo http://microsoft.github.io/malmo/0.30.0/Documentation/ https://docs.ray.io/en/latest/rllib-algorithms.html#ppo
+CS175 Assignment 2's DQN algorithm
+https://github.com/microsoft/malmo
+http://microsoft.github.io/malmo/0.30.0/Documentation/
+https://docs.ray.io/en/latest/rllib-algorithms.html#ppo
 PyTorch library
-CS175 Assignment 2's DQN algorithm